spellerberg/quire-rife/content/chapter6.md

 [^89]: Austerman, “The San Antonio-El Paso Mail, CSA,” 95
 [^90]: Williams, *Texas’ Last Frontier,* 49
 [^91]: Austerman, “The San Antonio-El Paso Mail, CSA,” 95
-[^92]: Stephen B. Oates, Editor, *Rip Ford’s Texas by John Salmon Ford,* (Austin: University of Texas Press, 1963), 349; Jackson, *The Rising and Setting of the Lone Star Republic,* 156
+[^92]: Stephen B. Oates, ed., *Rip Ford’s Texas by John Salmon Ford,* (Austin: University of Texas Press, 1963), 349; Jackson, *The Rising and Setting of the Lone Star Republic,* 156
 [^93]: William L. Richter, *The Army in Texas During Reconstruction: 1865-1870,* (College Station, TX: Texas A&M University Press, 1987), 13
 [^94]: Wertz, *Smithsonian’s Great Battles and Battlefields of the Civil War,* 84
 [^95]: Jerry D. Thompson, “Drama the Desert: The Hunt for Henry Skillman in the Trans-Pecos, 1862-1864”, *Password 37,* (Fall 1992): 110
 [^96]: Douglas B. Ball, *Financial Failure and Confederate Defeat,* (Urbana and Chicago: University of Illinois Press, 1991), 93; William L. Shea and Terrence J. Winschel, *Vicksburg Is the Key: The Struggle for the Mississippi River,* (Lincoln and London: University of Nebraska Press, 2003), 12, 39
-[^97]: Earl Schenck Miers, *The Web of Victory: Grant at Vicksburg,* (New York: Alfred A. Knopf, 1955),118; Shea, Vicksburg Is the Key, 60
+[^97]: Earl Schenck Miers, *The Web of Victory: Grant at Vicksburg,* (New York: Alfred A. Knopf, 1955),118; Shea, *Vicksburg Is the Key,* 60
-[^98]: Edwin Cole Bearss, *The Campaign for Vicksburg: Vicksburg is the Key,* (Dayton, Ohio: Morningside House, 1985), Vol. 1: 479
+[^98]: Edwin Cole Bearss, *The Campaign for Vicksburg: Vicksburg is the Key,* (Dayton, OH: Morningside House, 1985), Vol. 1: 479
 [^99]: Edwin Cole Bearss, *The Campaign for Vicksburg: Vicksburg is the Key,* Vol. 1: 479
 [^100]: Wharton, *Texas Under Many Flags,* 90; Alex Sweet and J. A. Knox, *On a Mexican Mustang through Texas from the Gulf to the Rio Grande,* (Hartford, Conn: SS Scranton & Co, 1883), 590
 [^101]: Evans, *Confederate Military History,* Vol. XI: 65, 131